petersatsuse/azure-compute-docs/articles/virtual-machines/use-premium-ssd-v2-with-availability-set.md

 ```

 > [!Note]
-> The value for *platform-fault-domain-count* should be determined based on the number of available Storage Fault Domains in a given region.
-Please refer to Step 2 to check the available Fault Domains per region.
+> The value for *platform-fault-domain-count* should be determined based on the number of available storage fault domains in a given region.
+See Step 2 to check the available fault domains per region.

 * Create a VM: